efpapado/safer-agents/README.md

 - **Prompt injection from code already in the repository.** Mounted code may carry instructions aimed at the agent.
 Nothing here changes that.
-- **Files the agent must be allowed to edit.** `package.json` and `composer.json` can carry install scripts.
+- **Files the agent must be allowed to edit.** `package.json` and `composer.json` can carry install scripts, and a module can ship its own.
 They are reported at exit, never covered.
 Install with `npm ci --ignore-scripts` and `composer install --no-scripts` as a habit.
+- **Drupal code that runs on your site.** A `.module` file, a hook, an event subscriber or a Twig template runs the next time you load a page or clear the cache.
+The sandbox has no database and no web server, so nothing runs there.
+  It runs when you point your site at the module.
 - **Deep paths and unpredictable names.** A `.vscode/tasks.json` written five folders down, or a `something.code-workspace` invented mid-session, cannot be pre-empted.
 They appear in the exit report instead.